Theoretical and observational constraints on early dark energy in $F(R)$ gravity

-We found that the problem mainly lies in $F_{R}(R)$, which led us to reconsider the correlation between local gravity tests and cosmic background evolution.
-By summarizing the necessary conditions for a viable $F(R)$ model and assuming that the scalaron always followed the effective potential minimum, we eventually proved a no-go theorem of $F(R)$ gravity for general EDE scenario: If there exists an EDE in cosmic history with matter density ranging from $\rho_\mathrm{galaxy}<\rho_\mathrm{m}<\rho_\mathrm{atm}$, then its energy density is negligible compared with matter density and can be neglected in the cosmic evolution.
-As a ramification of the no-go theorem, we conclude that EDE in $F(R)$ gravity cannot be a precombination remedy for the Hubble tension problem.
+We found that the problem lies mainly in $F_{R}(R)$, leading us to reconsider the correlation between local gravity tests and cosmic background evolution, both of which are linked by the quasistatic evolution of the scalaron field.
+By summarizing the necessary conditions for a viable $F(R)$ model and assuming that the scalaron always followed the effective potential minimum, we eventually face the general constraint on $F(R)$ gravity: If there exists an EDE in cosmic history with matter density ranging from $\rho_\mathrm{galaxy}<\rho<\rho_\mathrm{atm}$, the energy density of EDE, the scalaron field in our analysis, is negligible compared with matter density and can be neglected in the cosmic evolution.